phmullins/knowledge/games/games-macos.md

 - Creativerse
 - Destiny 2
 - Diablo III
+- Dungeon Hack
 - Endless Legend
 - Endless Space
 - Endless Space 2
 - Exapunks
+- Eye of The Beholder
+- Eye of The Beholder II
+- Eye of The Beholder III
 - FEZ
 - Fight the Dragon
 - Hacknet